-The EPA requires the district to notify, on an annual basis, all parents and staff of the presence of asbestos containing materials in district buildings constructed after 1988 (October 12, 1988).
+The EPA requires the district to notify, on an annual basis, all parents and staff of the presence of asbestos containing materials in all district buildings leased or acquired on or after 1988 (October 12, 1988).
 A Management Plan containing the original inspection conducted in 1988 and all subsequent reinspections, is located in each school’s administrative office and in the Safety Office at Lincoln Center.
 Anyone is welcome to view the Asbestos Hazard Emergency Response Act (AHERA) Management Plans during normal school and office hours.

 CHCCS uses pesticides as a final resort.
 Integrated Pest Management (IPM) is a process for managing, preventing and suppressing pests with minimal impact on human health and the environment.
 CHCCS hires outside pest-control contractors who are required to follow IPM procedures.

 All parents or guardians must contact their school’s principal if they are requesting 72 hour notifications be sent directly to them.
-The notice may be provided by phone call or e-mail.
-All 72 hour notifications are also posted on the district’s Safety website (see address below).
+The notice may be provided by their principal by phone call or email.

-Notice of nonscheduled pesticide use should be made at least 72 hours in advance, to the extent possible.
-Records of pesticide use are maintained in the Safety Office at Lincoln Center.
-For more information, see Policy 9205: Pest Management.
+Notices are not required for emergency applications scheduled less than the 72 hour window.
+Records of pesticide and herbicide use are maintained in the Safety Office at Lincoln Center.
+For more information, see Board Policy 9205.